YahooArchive/mojito-cli-doc/README.md

     $ mojito docs mojito

 ### Options

-Specify output directory:
+To specify the output directory:

     --directory <path>
     -d <path>

-Serve the API docs over HTTP, without rendering them to the file system:
+To serve the API docs over HTTP without rendering them to the file system:

     --server
     -s

-Serve the API docs over HTTP on the specified port number.
-Assumes `--server`:
+To serve the API docs over HTTP on the specified port number (Assumes `--server`):

     --port <number>
     -p <number>